-Symbol Operating mode Description

-- Off Fan is switched off

-а Vent Circulating air, if no device is in operation.
-9 speed levels can be selected.

-b Eco Low fan level

-с Mid High fan level (only Combi Gas)

-d High Fast heating of the room.
-Available, if the difference between the selected and current room temperature is >10 °C.
+lcon Operating mode Description OFF Fan is switched off (only selectable if no appliance is in operation). a VENT Circulated air, when no appliance is in operation and the hot water generator is switched off.
+10 speed settings available. b ECO Low fan level с HIGH High fan level d BOOST Rapid room heating.
+Available if the difference between the selected and the actual room temperature is >10 °C